bioleyl/jadis/packages/docs/pages/getting-started/installation.md

 # Installation

-*Jadis* is flexible and easy to get started with — whether you prefer a boilerplate setup, manual installation via npm, or embedding via CDN.
+*Jadis* is flexible and easy to get started with, whether you prefer a boilerplate setup, manual installation via npm, or embedding via CDN.
 It provides **full type support for both TypeScript and JSDoc**, allowing you to describe component behavior with precision and confidence.
 Even in plain JavaScript, *Jadis* offers **partial typing** through primitive constructors, giving you a lightweight way to improve clarity and reduce bugs.

 ## Using a boilerplate